GangGreenTemperTatum/terraform/study/HashiCorp Infrastructure Automation Certification Terraform Associate (002) Study (Theory) Notes.md

 _Modules_ are containers for multiple resources that are used together.
 A module consists of a collection of `.tf` and/or `.tf.json` files kept together in a directory.
 ```

+* Default module = `default`
+* Even a single directory comprising of Terraform configuration is configured a directory

 * A Terraform module is a set of Terraform configuration files in a single directory.
 * Even a simple configuration consisting of a single directory with one or more `.tf` files is a module.
 I.E:
 	* Running Terraform commands from the directory ensures that it is considered the **root** module.